Creating and Running a Zend Framework (Laminas) Project in ServBay

 servbay-zend-app

-Navigate into your newly created project directory:
+Move into your new project directory:

 bashcd servbay-zend-app